Diabetic ketoacidosis is a serious complication of diabetes.

-Diabetic ketoacidosis signs and symptoms often develop quickly, sometimes within 24 hours.
-For some, these signs and symptoms may be the first indication of having diabetes.
-You may notice:
+Diabetic ketoacidosis symptoms often come on quickly, sometimes within 24 hours.
+For some, these symptoms may be the first sign of having diabetes.
+Symptoms might include:

-More-specific signs of diabetic ketoacidosis — which can be detected through home blood and urine testing kits — include:
+More-certain signs of diabetic ketoacidosis — which can show up in home blood and urine test kits — include:

 When to see a doctor

 If you feel ill or stressed or you've had a recent illness or injury, check your blood sugar level often.
-You might also try an over-the-counter urine ketones testing kit.
+You might also try a urine ketone test kit you can get at a drugstore.

-- You're vomiting and unable to tolerate food or liquid
+- You're throwing up and can't keep down food or liquid

 - Your blood sugar level is higher than your target range and doesn't respond to home treatment